Benefits of a strength training program for women

 And I love that I am in good shape to do that.

 As you go about doing a strength training program for women, you should start to notice that things that used to feel hard – carrying in groceries from the car or lifting up a heavy box and carrying it across the room, start to feel easier.

 This indicates that strength improvements are being seen and this is one of the best ways that strength training can enhance your quality of life.

 As you get stronger, you’ll also excel with any other activities you may be doing, be it team sports or just your regular walking with the stroller.

 Along with improved muscular strength, you’re also going to see improved bone strength as well.
 Since there is virtually no exercise that is as ‘weight bearing’ as strength training is, it really helps with the bone remodeling process, helping you rebuild your bones back stronger than they were before.

-Again for those who are aging, it’s also a great way to help prevent osteoporosis or other bone-related problems associated with the aging process.
+Again for those who are ageing, it’s also a great way to help prevent osteoporosis or other bone-related problems associated with the ageing process.

 Improved Heart Health